Law School Transparency

 Law School Transparency (LST) is a nonprofit consumer advocacy and education organization concerning the legal profession in the United States.
 LST was founded by Vanderbilt Law School graduates Kyle McEntee and Patrick Lynch.
 LST describes its mission as "to make entry to the legal profession more transparent, affordable, and fair."

+Law School Transparency was acquired by the Law School Admission Council (LSAC) in 2022.